AlexanderStephenThompson/Kelston-University/README.md

-# UI Design
+# Kelston University

-This is where I'll make designs in Adobe programs and translate them into code for a fully functional UI components and structures with HTML, CSS, and JavaScript.
+Figure out what projects I can make here to share.
+Maybe VR for story telling?
+Or switch to Kelston Chronicles and share Blender code and Unity projects.